vvartiainen/dotfiles/README.md

 Some small CLI tools to highlight:

 - `brew` as a package manager
+- `mise` to manage runtime versions of programming languages
 - `oh-my-zsh` and various plugins it comes with (auto complete and syntax highlighting are the most important ones)
 - `zoxide` to navigate between directories I've visited before
 - `fzf` for fuzzy finding shell history, aliases, keybinds, ls output etc.